 The process for drying fresh flowers can be a bit daunting, especially if you are not familiar with doing so.
-The traditional method for drying flowers is to bundle a batch of flowers and hang them upside down in a ventilated area for a few weeks until completely dry.
-If you don’t have the space or time to wait for your flowers to air dry, then you can instead use flower dry silica gel to dry your flowers more quickly, and often with better results.
+The traditional method for drying flowers is to bundle a batch and hang them upside down in a ventilated area for a few weeks until completely dry.
+If you don’t have the space or time to wait for your flowers to air dry, then you can instead use silica gel to dry them more quickly, and often with better results.

 What is flower dry silica gel?

 Flower dry silica gel is comprised of a mixture of very small blue indicating and white silica gel beads (or crystals) that work to adsorb the moisture from the petals.
 The blue indicating silica gel beads will change color from blue to pink once the silica gel is saturated and needs to be replaced or recharged.

 With assistance from the Sisters at the Community of Jesus in Orleans, Massachusetts, follow these 12 steps to easily dry and preserve your flowers.

 1. Determine the flowers you would like to dry.
 Be sure that the petals are free from liquid water or condensation before beginning the silica gel process.

 2. Place a layer of flower dry silica gel in the bottom of an air-tight container.
 Make sure the layer is at least 1/2″ – 1″ deep, or otherwise deep enough to hold the stems.

 3. Trim the flower stems and insert them upright into the layer of silica gel.
 Long flowers, like snapdragons, larkspur, etc., can be laid on their side in the silica gel.
 Flat flowers, like zinnias, can be placed face down.
 Fill the air-tight container with as many as you can accommodate in a single layer.